ammar-gamal/Es2al/README.md

 <h2>About the Project</h2>
 <p>
     Es2al is a dynamic Q&A platform where users can ask and answer questions in a structured, interactive environment.
-    It uses a thread-based design where each new question automatically creates its own thread, and all related subquestions are kept within that same thread.
-This ensures discussions remain organized and supports hierarchical subquestions and answers.
+    It uses a thread-based design where each new question automatically creates its own thread, keeping all related subquestions and answers organized in a clear hierarchy.
     It also includes advanced filtering, an infinite scroll browsing experience, a tag management system with admin control, and user engagement features.
 </p>